 Proof of the ongoing transformation of Long Island City, Gotham Center is a catalyst in the growth of this bustling business district - the fourth largest in New York City.

-Gotham Center brings new economic activity to Long Island City, the gateway to Queens, helping to create a vibrant community and improving the quality of life.
+Gotham Center brings new economic activity to Long Island City - the gateway to Queens - helping to create a vibrant community and improving the quality of life.

-Designed by Moed De Armas & Shannon, the dynamic new tower will incorporate green building technology, achieving LEED Silver Certification from the U.S. Green Buildings Council for its interiors, as well as LEED Certification for its core and shell.
+Designed by Moed De Armas & Shannon, the dynamic new tower incorporates green building technology, achieving LEED Silver Certification from the U.S. Green Buildings Council for its interiors, as well as LEED Certification for its core and shell.
 Other members of the development team are Gensler, architect of record and Bovis Lend Lease, construction manager.
 Tishman Speyer was selected to acquire the property and develop the project.